About the Colorado Mathematics Teacher

 Copyright and Licensing

-Authors retain copyright of articles published in Colorado Mathematics Teacher.
-By agreeing to be published in CMT, authors license their article to CMT and CCTM using a Creative Commons Attribution-NonCommercial 4.0 International (CC-BY-NC) license.
-This allows CMT, CCTM, and others to reuse the work without permission as long as the work is properly referenced and the use is noncommercial.
+The default license on CMT articles is a Creative Commons Attribution-NonCommercial 4.0 International (CC-BY-NC) license.
+The authors retain copyright of their articles.
+This copyright and licensing arrangement allows CMT, CCTM, and others to reuse the published work without permission as long as the work is properly referenced and the use is noncommercial.
 Any other use requires the permission of the author(s), or, if the rights have been transferred, the current copyright holder.
-Authors may also use a Creative Commons Attribution (CC-BY) license upon request.